 Just like many people do with their resolutions at the end of each year, editors often take the last few months of any given year to look back on the top décor trends that made a mark on interiors and look to the future to predict where the world of décor is heading.
 We evaluate whether our past predictions were right and explore the new trends that are bubbling up in the most cutting-edge corners of the industry.
 We do this not only because we're passionate, but also because we know all too well how easy it is to make a space feel fresh by introducing only one or two key trending pieces.

 Especially in 2018, where we saw a move away from strict minimalism toward a more collected and curated approach to design, layering a room with just a couple of trends can transform it from ordinary to striking.
-Are you curious to know what the next big trends in décor will be?
-We made our predictions for 2019.
-From midcentury Italian curves to bouclé accents and bold primary hues, these are the home décor trends to look out for in 2019.
+Are you curious to know what the big trends in décor are this year?
+From midcentury Italian curves to bouclé accents and bold primary hues, these are the home décor trends to spruce up your home's style in 2019.
 Just pick your favorites and get decorating.

-We've seen the resurgence of dome or mushroom lamps in 2018, but something tells us this will only be amplified in 2019.
-With major retailers already jumping on the bandwagon and vintage models like the Oluce Attolo lamp becoming harder to find, all signs point to this trend only gaining traction next year—and we're fully on board with this sculptural addition to our décor.
+We've seen the resurgence of dome or mushroom lamps in 2018, but this is only amplified in 2019.
+With major retailers already jumping on the bandwagon and vintage models like the Oluce Attolo lamp becoming harder to find, all signs point to this trend only gaining traction—and we're fully on board with this sculptural addition to our décor.

-While the world of interiors has been dominated by minimalist Scandinavian design these past few years, all signs are pointing toward a return to more maximalist tendencies—all in a fresh and modern way.
+While the world of interiors has been dominated by minimalist Scandinavian design these past few years, we're heading toward a return to more maximalist tendencies—all in a fresh and modern way.
 That's not to say everyone will revert to a more traditional or classic style.
 Instead, we predict people will be more thoughtful about acquiring long-lasting pieces from different periods and styles to create interiors that are intrinsically unique.

 In 2017, there were dusty pastel tones, and in 2018, there were deep jewel hues.
-We've followed the full color spectrum in recent years, but next year, we're predicting bold primary colors will make a comeback: Bold rusty reds, deep indigo blues, and bright mustard yellows are at the forefront of the latest décor collections, and we're only expecting this trend to be amplified in 2019.
+We've followed the full color spectrum in recent years, but this year, we're loving bold primary colors: Bold rusty reds, deep indigo blues, and bright mustard yellows are at the forefront of the latest décor collections.

 Since minimal Scandinavian furniture with ultra-skinny legs has dominated interiors in recent years, it's only natural that the pendulum would swing back toward weighty low-slung pieces that can balance out more delicate furniture pieces.
 Enter: plinth tables.
-Coupled with the recent hype over colored marble and other stone finishes, these low and heavy tables are expected to have a moment in 2019.
+Coupled with the recent hype over colored marble and other stone finishes, these low and heavy tables are having a moment in 2019.

 Rice Paper Lanterns